Amazon: condition mappings

 Introduction

-While some marketplaces only allow listings of 'new' products (unopened and in the original package), Amazon allows you to list products in a variety of conditions for sale.
+While some marketplaces only allow listings of new products (unopened and in the original package), Amazon allows you to list products in a variety of conditions for sale.
 When creating offers on Amazon, it is important to specify the correct condition using the condition values mentioned below.

-Once an offer is created for a specific SKU with a condition value, the offer is "locked", as you can not change the condition for an existing offer.
-In that case, remove the offer and create a new offer.
+If you receive Error 8057, remove the offer and create a new offer.
 A 24-hour waiting period is required before the SKU can be reused.

 Condition values